wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 As you find shadow APIs with Wallarm, you can update your specifications to include missing endpoints and further perform monitoring and security activities towards your API inventory in its full view.

-Found orphan APIs can be a reason to verify the applications' business logic and/or check the Wallarm traffic checking settings to understand whether traffic actually does not received or it is just not visible to the Wallarm node.
+The presence of orphan APIs can be a compelling reason to conduct a thorough verification process.
+This involves determining whether certain applications genuinely should not receive any traffic at these specific endpoints.
+Additionally, it is essential to inspect the Wallarm traffic checking settings to gain a comprehensive understanding of whether the traffic is truly not being received, or if it's simply not visible to the Wallarm node.
+This diligent examination ensures enhanced application security and robust traffic management.

 ## Security of data uploaded to the Wallarm Cloud